Close

 1. Environment

-Your Company continues to strive for efficiency in operations and maintenance through adoption of best practices optimizing its efficiency parameters like heat rate and auxiliary power consumption resulting in lower resource consumption and lower carbon emissions.
-Continuing its path to be a pioneer for environmental stewardship in the power industry, your Company further focusses on efficient use of water, prudent recycling and waste disposal measures and remains committed to comply with regulations.
-Your Company also has been strategically focussing on scaling up renewables business, venturing into new energy efficient green business initiatives like Microgrids, EV charging, Home Automation, Solar Rooftop as well as exploring new opportunities in distribution businesses.
-All these initiatives reinforce your Company's commitment towards sustainable 'Green' growth and encouraging the customer to avail energy efficient, future-ready, smart energy solutions.
-A brief outline of your Company's efforts towards protection of environment and biodiversity is given in the Environment section of Integrated Report (Pages 76-83).
+Your Company continues to strive for efficiency in operations and maintenance through adoption of best practices optimizing its efficiency parameters like heat rate and auxiliary power consumption resulting in lower resource consumption and optimal carbon emissions.
+Your Company has been rated "B" under CDP, a reporting framework disclosure.
+Continuing its path to be a pioneer for environmental stewardship in power industry, your Company further focusses on efficient use of water, prudent recycling and waste disposal measures and remains committed to comply with regulations.
+In addition, your Company has adopted Rainwater Harvesting policy and fast implementing this policy across all its locations.
+Your Company also has been strategically focussing on scaling up renewables business, venturing into new energy efficient green business initiatives like Microgrids, EV charging, Home Automations, Solar Rooftop as well as exploring new opportunities in distribution businesses.
+All these initiatives reinforce your Company's commitment towards sustainable Green" growth and encouraging the customer to avail energy efficient, future-ready, smart energy solutions.

 2. Health and Safety